durgesh2003dsp/Coffee-sales-/README.md

 Focuses on understanding purchasing behavior and trends

-Helps in identifying customer demand patterns
+Helps in identifying customer demand patterns.

 9️⃣ Percentage Contribution by Product Category